Aberdeen beach traffic restrictions lifted for the weekend - Evening Express

-Traffic restrictions at the Beach Esplanade in Aberdeen will be lifted for the weekend.
+Traffic restrictions at the Beach Esplanade in Aberdeen have been lifted for the weekend.

 The area has been closed to vehicles all week as Spaces for People work has been ongoing.

-However, restrictions including those in front of cafes and Codonas will be lifted so the area will be open to vehicles.
+However, restrictions including those in front of cafes and Codonas have been lifted.

 Repair works on Golf Road will continue on Monday.